-The Library is open Mon-Thurs until 5:30 p.m., and until 4 p.m. on Friday.
+The Kumar Wang Library is open Mon-Thurs until 5:30 p.m., and until 4 p.m. on Friday.

 The library is open late for Middle and Upper School students who need a place to work after school.
-Middle School students must sign up in advance on the Middle School bulletin board outside the principal's office.
-When arriving to the library, students must sign in at the main desk not later than 3:45 p.m.
-Middle School students should settle down to work when they arrive and stay in the building until they are ready to leave campus whether being picked up by a parent or walking to the bus area.
+When arriving at the library, students must sign in at the main desk not later than 3:45 p.m.
+Middle School students should stay in the building until they are ready to leave campus whether being picked up by a parent or walking to the bus area.
 All school guidelines and rules regarding student behavior remain in effect.